getify/foi-lang/Foi-Guide.md

 **Warning:** There's one minor caveat to the above statement.
 An interpolated expression *cannot* itself contain a bare (`` `".." ``) interpolated string, because the `` `" `` sequence would be a grammar ambiguity (opening another interpolated string, or closing the current interpolated expression and outer string).
 To nest an interpolated string inside an interpolated expression, you must use a slightly unfortunate work-around.
 For the inner/nested interpolated string literal, escape it with combined whitespace-collapsing as well (via `` \` ``), as illustrated shortly; fortunately, the `` \`" `` sequence is *not* grammatically ambiguous.

-Interpolation is also the best way to include a unicode character in a string literal, via its hexadecimal code, using the `\u` numeric prefix:
+Interpolation is also the *best* way to include a Unicode character in a string literal, via its hexadecimal code, using the `\u` numeric prefix:

 ```java
 `"I was happy `\u263A` to see you!";